 And, unlike what many people believe, Japan doesn’t have to be an extremely expensive country to visit.
 Use AirBnB or VRBO to find great places to rent directly from the owner and use HotelsCombined for good deals on hotels and hostels.
 Ask the locals for good but cheap restaurants and I assure you you will have an amazing experience and a fairly affordable trip to Japan!

-Check out 8 Reasons Why I Adore Japan for some travel inspiration!
+Check out 8 Things Not to Miss For Food Lovers Traveling to Japan and 8 Reasons Why I Adore Japan for more travel inspiration!

 This post contains affiliate links.
 When you make a purchase using these links we receive a small fee so that we can buy ourselves a cup of coffee.
 Thanks!